-Facts about Baylor College of Medicine
+Facts About Baylor College of Medicine

 Like Baylor University, it is a private college.
-The College of Medicine is consistently ranked among the best medical schools in the country, and is currently ranked highly for primary care and for research.
+The College of Medicine is consistently ranked among the best medical schools in the country and is ranked high for primary care and research.

-Baylor was chartered by the Republic of Texas, the independent country that existed for just ten years between 1836 and 1846.
-The last Congress of the Republic chartered the university, which is the oldest higher education institution in Texas that has been continuously operating and one of the oldest universities west of the Mississippi River.
+Baylor was chartered by the Republic of Texas, the independent country that existed between 1836 and 1846.
+The last Congress of the Republic chartered the university, the oldest continuously operating higher education institution in Texas and one of the oldest universities west of the Mississippi River.

 The Lung Institute

 The Lung Institute opened in July of 2014 with world-renowned mesothelioma expert Dr. David Sugarbaker leading and establishing the Institute to become a research and patient care center for a variety of lung-related diseases.

-In addition to medical care and treatment, patients at the Lung Institute are offered other types of support, such as chaplain services, social work services, physical therapy, nutritionist services, and services from other professionals to provide holistic care.
+In addition to medical care and treatment, patients at the Lung Institute get other support, such as chaplain services, social work services, physical therapy, nutritionist services, and services from other professionals to provide holistic care.

 Mesothelioma Treatment Center

-Within the Lung Institute, the Mesothelioma Treatment Center is a world leader in providing care for patients with mesothelioma, the most accurate diagnostic tools for this kind of cancer, as well as for the most innovative research.
+Within the Lung Institute, the Mesothelioma Treatment Center is a world leader in providing care for patients with mesothelioma, has the most accurate diagnostic tools for this kind of cancer, as well as the most innovative research.

 Dr. David Sugarbaker and His Team

 At Brigham, Dr. Sugarbaker was a professor and chief of thoracic surgery.
-He developed and led the International Mesothelioma Program and left it in the capable hands of his colleague Dr. Raphael Bueno in order to bring his extensive knowledge of mesothelioma to Baylor.
+He developed and led the International Mesothelioma Program and left it in the capable hands of his colleague Dr. Raphael Bueno to bring his extensive knowledge of mesothelioma to Baylor.

 Treatment for Mesothelioma

-At the Mesothelioma Treatment Center, patients can expect to receive an accurate diagnosis and staging before being offered an individualized and personalized treatment plan.
-Most patients receive a multimodal treatment plan that includes surgery to remove as much of the tumors as possible.
+At the Mesothelioma Treatment Center, patients can expect an accurate diagnosis and staging before an individualized and personalized treatment plan.
+Most patients receive a multi-modal treatment plan that includes surgery to remove as many of the tumors as possible.

 Research and Clinical Trials

-Patient care is the central focus of the Mesothelioma Treatment Center, but research is also a critical focus.
-The research that is conducted here ranges from finding better diagnostic techniques to novel treatments to the genetic components of mesothelioma and how to use gene therapy to treat it.
+Patient care is the central focus of the Mesothelioma Treatment Center, but research is also a critical focus here.
+Research ranges from finding better diagnostic techniques to novel treatments to the genetic components of mesothelioma and how to use gene therapy to treat it.

-The Mesothelioma Treatment Center is rapidly becoming one of the most sought treatment facilities for this difficult cancer.
-Patients struggling with mesothelioma may find it difficult to access experts, but coming to Baylor and the Lung Institute means benefitting from some of the most dedicated and experienced mesothelioma clinicians, surgeons, and researchers in the world.Get Your FREE Mesothelioma Packet
+The Mesothelioma Treatment Center is rapidly becoming one of the best treatment facilities for this difficult cancer.
+Patients struggling with mesothelioma may find it difficult to access experts, but coming to Baylor and the Lung Institute means benefiting from some of the most dedicated and experienced mesothelioma clinicians, surgeons, and researchers in the world.Get Your FREE Mesothelioma Packet